missionpinball/mpf-docs/install/mac.rst

 first before you can use MPF.
 Luckily this is just a one-time install, and you don't have to install it again if you update MPF later.

-On Mac platforms, MPF requires Python above 3.4.
+On Mac platforms, MPF requires Python 3.5 or never.
 We lately tested Python 3.6 and it can be used.

 You can download Python 3.6 directly via `this link <https://www.python.org/ftp/python/3.6.5/python-3.6.5-macosx10.9.pkg>`_.
 (Note that the final digit in the Python version number is the "patch" number,